-5.3 Dense Matrix Multiplication
+C. Dense Matrix Multiplication

 Dense Matrix Multiplication (DMM) exemplifies the type of highly regular and embarrassingly parallel application where SS seems to be the better choice over DS.
-We use, for our baseline, the Highly Optimized DMM for C64 using on-chip memory as described in Section 2 and detailed in [1].
+We use, for our baseline, the Highly Optimized DMM for C64 using onchip memory as described in Section II and detailed in [1].
 We further increased the performance to 58.95 GFLOPS by using other static techniques, such as Data and Instruction Prefetching.
-Based on the observations made in Section 4, we implemented a DS for DMM using the same optimized register tiling described in [1].
-With the implementation of DS, the maximum performance and scalability with respect to the number of PEs (Thread Units) increased significantly (figure 5).
+Based on the observations made in Section IV, we implemented a DS for DMM using the same optimized register tiling described in [1].
+With the implementation of DS, the maximum performance and scalability with respect to the number of PEs (Thread Units) increased significantly, as detailed in Figure 5.